cevinclein/bwviscodf/rstudio.md

 ```

 Shiny is particularly well-suited for turning statistical analyses into interactive visualization apps, which can be an excellent way for data scientists to communicate their findings non-technically.

+# Package Development
+---

+Studio supports the development of R packages, providing tools to:

+- **Build, Test, and Document Packages:** Simplify the process of package creation with integrated tools for testing and documenting your code.
+- **Roxygen2 Integration:** Use Roxygen2 comments for easier documentation of functions and data.